New Properties of Triangular Orbits in Elliptic Billiards: Preliminaries: Classic Invariants.

-Joachimsthal's Integral implies that every trajectory segment is tangent to the Caustic \cite{sergei91}.
-Equivalently, a positive quantity\footnote{This is called $J$ in \cite{akopyan2020-invariants,bialy2020-invariants}.} $\gamma$ remains invariant\footnote{The trajectory need not be periodic.} at every bounce point $P_i$:
+Joachimsthal's integral implies that every trajectory segment is tangent to the caustic \cite{sergei91}.
+Equivalently, a positive quantity $\gamma$ (called $J$ in \cite{akopyan2020-invariants,bialy2020-invariants}) remains invariant, whether the trajectory is closed or not, at every bounce point $P_i$:

 where $\hat{v}$ is the unit incoming (or outgoing) velocity vector, and